boldbi/nodejs-sample/README.md

     ![EmbedConfig image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/5475fe01-2f43-4388-b91d-c6447f101aa4)

- ## Run a Sample Using Command Prompt
+ ## Run a Sample Using Command Line Interface

-  1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/nodejs-sample) where the project is located.
+  1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/nodejs-sample) where the project is located.

   2. To install all dependent packages, use the following command